 This tangent calculator will help you to find the tangent of any angle you want.
 Just enter the angle in degrees or radians, and the tangent will appear in no time.
-If you want to understand what is a tangent, you're curious about the tangent definition or the tangent formula derivation, keep reading!
+If you want to understand what a tangent is, and you're curious about the tangent definition or the tangent formula derivation, keep reading!
 Also sin over cos meme is waiting for you down there.

 What is tangent?
 Tangent definition, tangent formula

 The word tangent comes from the Latin tangere which means 'to touch'.
-And our trigonometric function name also come from that meaning!
+And our trigonometric function name also comes from that meaning!
 Have a look at the picture below:

 Draw a unit circle.
-Point C is the intersection of line containing radius and the line x=1.
+Point C is the intersection of the line containing the radius and the line x = 1.
 Then, tan(α) is simply the y-coordinate of point C.

 Tangent – sin over cos

-The tangent of angle may be also defined to be its sine divided by its cosine.
+The tangent of an angle may also be defined as its sine divided by its cosine.
 But why is it so?
 Have a look at the picture of a unit circle, and all should be clear:

 Knowing the definition of sine – opposite over hypotenuse – we can find out that for the right triangle from the image, the

 sin(α) = y.
-Analogically, cosine may defined as adjacent over hypotenuse, so in our case it's equal to x.
-Then, in previous paragraph you learned that the tangent is equal to opposite over adjacent side.
-So, for our example, tan(α) = y/x, and that can be substituted by sine and cosine of our angle of interest, to get the final formula:
+Analogically, cosine may be defined as adjacent over hypotenuse, so in our case, it's equal to x.
+Then, in the previous section, you learned that the tangent is equal to opposite over adjacent side.
+So, for our example, tan(α) = y/x, and that can be substituted by the sine and cosine of our angle of interest to get the final formula:

 tan(α) = sin(α) / cos(α)